kyverno/website/content/en/docs/Writing policies/generate.md

           foo: bar
 ```

-## Generate Existing resources
+## Generate for Existing resources

 With Kyverno 1.7.0+, Kyverno supports the generate existing resources.
-Unlike standard generate policies that are applied through the AdmissionReview process, generate existing policies are applied in the background which creates existing resources in the cluster.
-These generate existing policies, like traditional generate policies, are still triggered via the AdmissionReview process but apply to existing--and even different--resources.
+Generate existing policies are applied in the background which creates target resource in existing matched resources in the cluster.
 They may also optionally be configured to apply upon updates to the policy itself.

-To define such a policy, trigger resources need to be specified in the `match` block.
-The target resources, resources that are generate in the background, are specified in each generate rule.

 {{% alert title="Note" color="warning" %}}
-The proper permissions need to be granted to Kyverno ServiceAccount.
-You may need to create a ClusterRole with proper permissions and bind it to the Kyverno ServiceAccount via a ClusterRoleBinding.
+The proper permissions may need to be granted to Kyverno ServiceAccount.
+Kubernetes resources may require granting additional privileges to the ClusterRole responsible for the generate behavior.
+To enable Kyverno to generate these other types, edit the ClusterRole typically named kyverno:generate and add or update the rules to cover the resources and verbs needed.
 {{% /alert %}}

 ### Generate NetworkPolicy on Existing Namespaces

+By default, policy will not be applied on existing trigger resource when it is installed.
+This behavior can be configured via `generateExistingOnPolicyUpdate` attribute.
+If you set `generateExistingOnPolicyUpdate` to `true`, Kyverno will generate the target secret resource in existing namespaces on policy CREATE and UPDATE events.

-This policy, which matches when the trigger resource kind `Namespace` creates and generate data `NetworkPolicy`
+In this example policy, which matches the trigger resource kind `Namespace` and generate data `NetworkPolicy` on all the existing or newly created `Namespace`

 ```yaml
 apiVersion: kyverno.io/v1